The Ergohacks Verdict

-The Rycos uses Cherry switches for it’s keys which are the industry standard.
-There are four types available and I got the Black (my personal preference) which require the most force to use.
+Mechanical keyboards have become an essential tool for both typing and gaming.
+They are more ergonomic and require much less pressure when typing.
+Roccat, a well-known brand in the world of gaming hardware, manufactures the Ryos MK Pro Mechanical Keyboard.
+The Ryos has the additional benefit of choice.
+It’s available in the four most popular Cherry switches – blue, black, brown, and red.
+I use the Black (my personal preference) which require the most force to use.
 The keys are full sized and spaced in a standard layout with a slightly matt finish that looks good and doesn’t smudge.
 The keys are full sized and feel great and are very solid to type on.

-Beyond the keys the Rycos is very customisable.
-First there are 5 dedicated macro buttons to the left of the main keys that can produce any predefined set of keystrokes.
-Next there’s a function key that lets any other of the main keys trigger a macro – think a shift key but instead of a capital letter you get a macro.
+It is a highly customizable keyboard.
+There are 5 dedicated macro buttons to the left of the main keys that can produce any predefined set of keystrokes.
+There is also a function key that lets any other of the main keys trigger a macro – think a shift key but instead of a capital letter, you get a macro.
 Then there are three extra flat keys just under the space bar that let you change profiles.
 Imagine one set of macros for World of Warcraft, one for Photoshop and one for your IDE and you’ve got the idea.
 The drivers come with a number of predefined layouts for both games and productivity programs which are good starting points.
-Individual keys can be disabled either permanently or under specific circumstances – for example of a program like a game had full screen the Windows key could be disabled.
-Finally you can reassign keys permanently – want to get a B when you press the a key?
+Individual keys can be disabled either permanently or under specific circumstances – for example stopping the windows key working when there’s a game in full screen mode.
+The drivers come with a number of predefined layouts for both games and productivity programs which are good starting points.
+Individual keys can be reassigned permanently – want to get a B when you press the A key?
 You can.
 The customisation is stored and processed on the keyboard itself and if you plug into a different computer it goes with you.

-The Rycos has a very distinctive look and is made out of a smudge resistant black plastic that happily hides fingerprints.
+The Rycos has a distinctive look and is made out of a smudge resistant black plastic that happily hides fingerprints.
 It’s a blocky and angular design with an integrated and non-removable wrist rest that makes the whole keyboard quite large and weighty.
-That weightless has an advantage in resulting in a typing experience that’s completely stable but it’ll overwhelm smaller desks.
+That weight has an advantage – it makes the keyboard completely stable, but it would overwhelm smaller desks.
 As well as the keys the keyboard also acts as an audio and USB pass through and there are two USB 2.0 ports on the top right edge of the keyboard and headphone and microphone sockets on the top left.
-The USB ports seem reliable and I’ve found them well placed for USB drives and my N52.

 Weight 1610 g